 - Some parents fail to take notice of the effect in their children of the stated advantages in schools such as like Shikshantar School and The Heritage School.
 One such example is that children may not particularly be required to always interact in the English language in a school such as Shikshantar when in formal classroom discussions, at least in the initial years (even in an English medium alternative school).
 Some may see this as lack of discipline and encouragement to promote fluency in the language.

-Concluding thought: Perhaps trying to combat some of the criticism listed above, some schools in this category stay away from referring themselves as alternative schools but prefer to be referred to as progressive schools.
-Some of these schools such as Shikstankar School and The Heritage School are seeing a lot more applications pouring in year on year and the likes of Vega School Gurgaon deciding to follow their footsteps with the first school pioneering Project Based Learning instead of going the regular school route must mean something.
+Perhaps trying to combat some of the criticism listed above, some schools in this category stay away from referring themselves as alternative schools but prefer to be referred to as progressive schools.
+Some of these schools are seeing a lot more applications pouring in year on year and other schools deciding to follow their footsteps with Project-based and Enquiry-based Learning instead of going the regular school route must mean something.
 I have come across parents across the entire gamut from being loyal subscribers to these schools to the ones who want to pull their children out from these at the first instance.
 Interestingly most are on either end of the spectrum.
-It is for parents to examine the needs of their child and understand how true schools such as Heritage Xperiential Learning School, Shikshantar School, Vega School Sector 48 and Shiv Nadar School Gurgaon are to their underlying progressive or alternative education theme.
+It is for parents to examine the needs of their child and understand how true schools such as Shikshantar School are to their underlying progressive or alternative education theme.
 Some children thrive in this environment while the progress of a few others that respond well to a regimented routine may be stunted.
 My one cent – if delivered correctly it’s a great schooling system but perhaps not suited for every child!